-It’s still early August, so there’s plenty of time to squeeze in a few more adventures together before school starts.
+It's still early in the summer, so there's plenty of time to squeeze in a few more adventures together before school starts.
 Make your Virginia Beach travel experience one to remember!

-Perhaps you’re already on vacation time, and are about to pack up car with everything.
-You’ve got the kids, the dog, everyone’s bicycle, and as much beach stuff as you can possible shove in – to head to Virginia Beach for a bit of fun in the sun.
-Or maybe you are a Virginia Beach resident and you’re heading out of town to visit family.
+Perhaps you're already on vacation time and are about to pack up your car with everything.
+You've got the kids, the dog, everyone's bicycle, and as much beach stuff as you can possibly shove in – to head to Virginia Beach for a bit of fun in the sun.
+Or maybe you're a Virginia Beach resident and you're heading out of town to visit family.

 Virginia Beach Travel by Air

 Airlines for America is a great travel website on what you need for your airline trip.
-It will has everything from making a 24 hour check-list, to tips for traveling with children tips.
-There’s even a great refresher on baggage requirements (HINT- definitely NOT a firearm), whether you’re checking a bag or sticking with your carry-on.
+It will have everything from making a 24-hour check-list to tips for traveling with children tips.
+There's even a great refresher on baggage requirements (HINT- definitely NOT a firearm), whether you're checking a bag or sticking with your carry-on.